 No matter how fair your review team wants to be, simply thinking they will be won't cut it.
-To ensure your grant or scholarship applicants are truly getting a fair shot, consider working in these three ideas to remove or reduce implicit bias in your review process.
+To ensure equitable grantmaking, consider working in these three ideas to remove or reduce implicit bias in your review process.

 When it comes to awarding grants and scholarships, everyone involved wants the same outcome: fairness.
 There are limited funds available, and you want to make sure those funds go to the best possible candidates or applicants.